Isiah Kiner-Falefa Preview, Player Props: Yankees vs. Tigers

 Isiah Kiner-Falefa At The Plate

-- He has hit a home run in six games this season (6.3%), leaving the park in 1.9% of his plate appearances.
+- He has hit a home run in six games this year (6.3%), homering in 1.9% of his chances at the plate.

-- Kiner-Falefa has had an RBI in 22 games this season (23.2%), including nine multi-RBI outings (9.5%).
-He has also driven in three or more of his team's runs in three contests.
+- Kiner-Falefa has had at least one RBI in 23.2% of his games this year (22 of 95), with more than one RBI nine times (9.5%).
+He has also been responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.